gyuho/learn/doc/etcd_raft_algorithm/README.md

 *Raft* algorithm's **_safety_** is ensured when:

 1. each state machine executes exactly the same commands in the same order.
-2. a leader for any given term contains all of the log entries committed in previous terms.
+2. a leader for any given term contains all of log entries committed in previous terms.

 <br>